berkbacalan/ReadingIsGood/README.md

 ## Installation

-1. Navigate to the project directory and execute the following commands in order to start the project:
+1. Navigate to the project root (ReadingIsGood) directory and execute the following commands in order to start the project:
 ````
 docker-compose up -d
 ````